HersheyTaichou/CodeBible/content/Hardware/Workstation/Lenovo/X1Reset.md

+---
-# Lenovo X1 Carbon Reset Button
+title: Lenovo X1 Carbon Reset Button

-A brief overview of what this article covers
+description: How to find and press the reset button on an X1 Carbon
+---

 ## Prerequisites